hiveot/hub/docs/design-overview.md

 Services can play three different types of roles: that of an agent, a consumer, a service provider, or a combination of these.

 Just like IoT devices, services are connected through agents.
-The agent publishes a TDD for each service that describes the supported  actions.
+The agent publishes a TD for each service that describes the supported actions.

-Bundled services are the digitwin directory, digitwin authentication service, history store, state store, launcher, and provisioning services.
-Service methods are invoked by sending an action to the corresponding service dThingID.

-The 'authz' authorization services is built into the hub runtime.
-It provides capabilities for administration authorization and validating authorization, which are defined in their TD document.

 ### Custom Roles (future consideration)